 Working in partnership with Comic Relief and Sport England, Active Burngreave is an initiative to encourage more people to take part in weekly physical activity.

-It also uses sport and physical activity as a hook to address social outcomes such as anti-social behaviour, unemployment or community cohesion, as identified by the people in that area.
+It also uses movement, physical activity and sport as a hook to address social outcomes such as anti-social behaviour, unemployment or community cohesion, as identified by the people in that area.

 The project aims to: